Antony-Thornton/MS1---Gym-Website/README.md

 * Social Media Links - The links should correctly navigate to the official pages.
     - Facebook link directs to non existent page.
 Replaced with https://www.facebook.com/FitnessFirstUKOfficial/
     - Other links redirect correctly at time of writing
-* Video - The video should not autoplay and scale correctly.
+* Video - The video should not auto play and scale correctly.
     - No issues found at time of writing

 ### 4.2.3 Device Testing